THE THIRD SUNDAY IN ADVENT

-The Coming of the Christ Brings True Rejoicing in His Forgiveness
+The Coming of the Lord Jesus Christ Brings True Rejoicing, Even under the Cross

 Looking Forward to Sunday Morning (3 Year Lectionary): Third Sunday in Advent — Dr. Carl Fickenscher — Issues Etc.